 If you answered “nowhere” give yourself a gold star.

 It is believed that this was most likely Ishtar, who was a prominent goddess among idol worshippers.
-Say the name real fast and see if it sounds familiar.
-Her namesake is a bit more far reaching in our time.

 All of these people – who just a chapter or so ago swore to follow YHWH, now switched horses and decided that since He is going to punish them, they’ll just go back to the false god because life was easy when they worshipped her.
 This is a classic pagan mindset, brought about at least partially by these men having wives who were idol worshippers (Jer 44:15).